 I look forward to the NORD Rare Summit each year as it gives me the opportunity to connect with patient advocates and truly understand the patient “voice” represented.
 It is a time to reflect on the work all of us do in the rare disease community whatever area we work in – be it drug development, clinical research, regulatory compliance, or patient advocacy.
 It is a wonderful opportunity to collaborate as a community, learn from one another, and most importantly return to our work with a renewed focus and passion for advancing treatments for rare disease patients.

 Following the NORD Summit, I will be attending the Neuromuscular Drug Development Summit (NMD) in Boston, Oct.
 25. I will be leading a panel on the topic of “Patient Advocacy Partnerships to Improve Real World Evidence (RWE) in Neuromuscular Drug Development.”
 Understanding the factors affecting the patient outside of the clinical trial setting to better understand the disease, patient and caregiver, can be done by integrated RWE and through patient advocates.
-The panel will include patient advocates sharing perspective on what information can be learned and how it has been successfully incorporated into drug development.
+The panel will include patient advocates sharing perspectives on what information can be learned and how it has been successfully incorporated into drug development.